julienschmidt/go-http-routing-benchmark/round2.md

 May 23, 2015.

-After one year of development we released [Gin v1.0rc1](https://github.com/gin-gonic/gin/releases/tag/v1.0rc1) and we wanted to run the tests one more time.
+After one year of development we have released [Gin v1.0rc1](https://github.com/gin-gonic/gin/releases/tag/v1.0rc1) and we wanted to run the benchmark tests one more time.

-**Tested in:** intel i7 ivy bridge quad-core.
+**Machine:** intel i7 ivy bridge quad-core.
 8GB RAM.
 **Notes:**
-	1. echo and zeus when removed because they continuously crashed.
+	1. echo and zeus where removed in some tests because they continuously crashed.

 ##Test Frameworks